curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 ### Scenario 2: SPA uses the Curity Identity Server as the Authorization Server

+The Curity Identity Server issues opaque access tokens.\
-A single instance of the Curity Identity Server acts as both authorization server and token handler.
+A single instance of the Docker deployment acts as both authorization server and OAuth Agent.

 ```bash
 export DEPLOYMENT='curity'